EBISPOT/DUO/README.md

 It has been registered with the [OBO Foundry](http://obofoundry.org/ontology/duo.html).

+DUO is distribtued under the CC-BY 4.0 licence.

 ## What is DUO?

 DUO allows to semantically tag datasets with restriction about their usage, making them discoverable automatically based on the authorization level of users, or intended usage.